-While Paul worked on the code, Ross drew a vector illustration using Adobe Illustrator to send to the lasercutter.
+While Paul worked on the code, Ross drew a vector illustration using Adobe Illustrator to send to the laser cutter.
 The final output?
-A super-sleek red and white acrylic model.
+A super sleep red and white acrylic model.

-Impressively for a 5 hour project, this game both looked and worked beautifully!
-So much so that everyone had to have a go at the end of the workshop.
+Impressively, for a 5-hour project, this game looked and worked beautifully!
+So much so, that everyone had to have a go at the end of the workshop.

 Not satisfied with making one awesome game, Tina, Paul and Ross decided to do a second one as well.

-Although they originally wanted to make a 1:1 size model, they decided to go for a smaller version, named Finger Twister, as an initial proof of concept.
+Although they originally wanted to make a 1:1 size model, they decided to go for a smaller version, named Finger Twister.

-For this game the team used the capacitive touch code from the example library.
-With a little bit of help from Szymon Kaliski, they wrote up a program that allowed the Pi Zero to give verbal instructions as to what finger to put on what letter, and then confirm whether you’ve done so or not.
+For this game, the team used the capacitive touch code from example library.
+With a little bit of help from the Szymon Kaliski, they wrote up a program that allowed the Pi Zero to give verbal instructions as to what finger to put on what letter, then confirm whether you’ve done so or not.

-Judging from the enthusiasm finger twisted elicited from the crowd, we really hope they take it forward to make a life-size version!
+Judging from the enthusiasm that finger twisted elicited from the crowd, we really hope they take it forward and make a life-size version!

 Liked this project and want to make your own?
 Head here to see the step by step tutorial.